Geometric invariants of $5/2$-cuspidal edges: Introduction

-In this paper, we deal with the ${5/2}$-cusp and ${5/2}$-cuspidal edge.
 A {\it ${5/2}$-cusp\/} (respectively, {\it ${5/2}$-cuspidal edge\/}) is a map-germ $(\R,0)\to(\R^2,0)$ (respectively, $(\R^2,0)\to(\R^3,0)$) which is $\A$-equivalent to the map-germ $t\mapsto(t^2,t^5)$ (respectively, $(u,v)\mapsto(u,v^2,v^5)$) at the origin (Figure \ref{fig:CEor}, left).
-A ${5/2}$-cusp is also called a {\it rhamphoid cusp}.
-Although ${5/2}$-cuspidal edges do not generically appear but it is pointed out that they naturally appear in various differential geometric situations \cite{HKS,ishiyama,porteous}.
+A ${5/2}$-cusp is also called a {\it rhamphoid cusp}. {Although ${5/2}$-cuspidal edges do not generically appear, it has been pointed out that} they naturally appear in various differential geometric situations \cite{HKS,ishiyama,porteous}.
 For ${5/2}$-cusps, the cuspidal curvature vanishes.
-Hence, to measure the wideness of the ${5/2}$-cusps, we need to consider a higher order invariant.
-In this paper, we define two curvatures on ${5/2}$-cusps in addition to the invariants we mentioned in the above, which are the {\it secondary cuspidal curvature\/} and the {\it bias of cusp}.
-The secondary cuspidal curvature is an analogy of cuspidal curvature of $3/2$-cusps, but as we will see in Section \ref{sec:rhamphoidcusp}, there is no corresponding notion of bias of cusp for $3/2$-cusp.
-Using this, we also define two curvatures for ${5/2}$-cuspidal edges.
+Hence, to measure the width of ${5/2}$-cusps, we need to consider {higher order invariants}.
+In this paper, we define two curvatures on ${5/2}$-cusps in addition to the invariants we mentioned above, which are the {\it secondary cuspidal curvature\/} and the {\it bias} of cusps.
+The secondary cuspidal curvature is an analog of cuspidal curvature of $3/2$-cusps, but as we will see in Section \ref{sec:rhamphoidcusp}, there is no corresponding notion of bias for $3/2$-cusps.
+Using {these invariants, the secondary cuspidal curvature and the bias,} we also define two curvatures for ${5/2}$-cuspidal edges.

-On the other hand, it is one of the fundamental problems in determining the intrinsity and extrinsity of invariants.
-It is proved that some basic invariants, such as the singular curvature and the product curvature, are intrinsic in \cite{SUY, MSUY}, and they have various applications.
-For example, the intrinsity of the product curvature is used to prove the existence of isometric deformations of real analytic cuspidal edges with non-vanishing limiting normal curvature in \cite{NUY} and \cite{HNUY}.
-See \cite{intcr, HNUY0} for cross caps, and see \cite{HHNSUY} for other applications.
-In this paper, we determine whether the above invariants of ${5/2}$-cuspidal edges are intrinsic or extrinsic, proving the the existence of isometric deformations of real analytic ${5/2}$-cuspidal edges with non-vanishing limiting normal curvature as in \cite{NUY} and \cite{HNUY}.
+On the other hand, one fundamental problem is {to determine} the intrinsicity and extrinsicity of invariants.
+It is proved that {some basic invariants such as the singular curvature and the product curvature} are intrinsic in \cite{SUY, MSUY}, and they have various applications.
+For example, the intrinsicity of the product curvature is used to prove existence of isometric deformations of real analytic cuspidal edges with non-vanishing limiting normal curvature in \cite{NUY} and \cite{HNUY}. { See \cite{HHNSUY} for other applications.
+In \cite{intcr, HNUY0}, several geometric invariants of cross caps are proved to be intrinsic or extrinsic.} In this paper, we determine whether the above invariants of ${5/2}$-cuspidal edges are intrinsic or extrinsic, proving the existence of isometric deformations of real analytic ${5/2}$-cuspidal edges with non-vanishing limiting normal curvature as in \cite{NUY} and \cite{HNUY}.